 - Enamel erosion

-A pregnant woman may experience oral and dental issues, such as gum pain or increased tooth sensitivity due to plaque buildup.
+Signs of Dental Problems during Pregnancy A pregnant women may experience a variety of oral health issues, such as gum pain or increased tooth sensitivity due to plaque buildup.
 Your dentist may identify such issues during a routine checkup.

 It is advisable to visit a dentist regularly before conceiving to ensure that all necessary treatments are completed.
 If more than six months have passed since your last dental visit, try to schedule an appointment early in your pregnancy.